syntax-scribe/sample-typescript-eslint/docs/packages/eslint-plugin/src/rules/consistent-generic-constructors.md

 // If the property's computed, we have to attach the
 // annotation after the square bracket, not the enclosed expression
 ```

 ---

-## Classes

-> No classes found in this file.

----

-## Interfaces

-> No interfaces found in this file.

----